Unveiling optical signatures of outflows in accreting white dwarfs: The sources

-\paragraph{V751 Cyg} has a typical brightness of $\sim$14-15 mag in the \mbox{V band} (see Fig. \ref{lc}) but it has been reported to show lower luminosity states, down to V$\sim$17.8 mag \citep[see e.g.][]{Greiner1999b}.
+\paragraph{V751 Cyg} has a typical brightness of $\sim$14-15 mag in the \mbox{V band} (see Fig. \ref{lc}) but has been reported to show lower luminosity states down to V$\sim$17.8 mag \citep[see e.g.][]{Greiner1999b}.
 A shallow P-Cygni profile (\ion{C}{iv} \lam1550) is the only reported detection of ultraviolet outflows \citep{Zellem2009}.
-Additionally, \citet{Patterson2001} detected transient P-Cygni profiles in the Balmer and \hei \lam5876 emission lines with terminal velocities up to 2500 km s$^{-1}$.
+Additionally, \citet{Patterson2001} detected transient P-Cygni profiles in the Balmer and \hei \lam5876 emission lines with terminal velocities of up to 2500 km s$^{-1}$.
 Based on the equivalent width (EW) of several ultraviolet spectral lines, \citet[][]{Greiner1999} estimated an orbital inclination of $<$ 50$^{\circ}$.

-\paragraph{MV Lyr} spends most of the time in a bright state, at \mbox{V$\sim$12.5 mag} (see Fig. \ref{lc}), but it also shows sporadic low states, when its brightness can drop down to \mbox{$\sim$19 mag.} Although compelling outflow signatures have not yet been detected in the optical, \citet[][]{Skillman1995} observed a red tail in the emission profile of H$\alpha$, with velocities up to \mbox{1300 km s$^{-1}$}.
-Likewise, \citet[][]{Linnell2005} proposed the presence of a low-velocity (\mbox{$\sim$165 km s$^{-1}$}) ultraviolet wind, through the detection of blue-shifted (C, Si and He) absorption lines in HST spectra. \citet[][]{Skillman1995} estimated a very low orbital inclination in the range of \mbox{10$^{\circ}$--13$^{\circ}$}, while \citet[][]{Linnell2005} proposed 7$\pm$1$^{\circ}$.
+\paragraph{MV Lyr} spends most of the time in a bright state, at \mbox{V$\sim$12.5 mag} (see Fig. \ref{lc}), but it also shows sporadic low states, when its brightness can drop down to \mbox{$\sim$19 mag.} Although compelling outflow signatures have not yet been detected in the optical, \citet[][]{Skillman1995} observed a red tail in the emission profile of H$\alpha$, with velocities of up to \mbox{1300 km s$^{-1}$}.
+Likewise, \citet[][]{Linnell2005} proposed the presence of a low-velocity (\mbox{$\sim$165 km s$^{-1}$}) ultraviolet wind through the detection of blueshifted (C, Si and He) absorption lines in HST spectra. \citet[][]{Skillman1995} estimated a very low orbital inclination in the range of \mbox{10$^{\circ}$--13$^{\circ}$}, while \citet[][]{Linnell2005} proposed 7$\pm$1$^{\circ}$.

 \paragraph{V425 Cas} has been recurrently observed at V$\sim$14.5 (Fig. \ref{lc}), although it has been seen to drop down to V$\sim$18 during low states \citep{Wenzel1987}.
 To date, no wind-related features have been published at either optical or ultraviolet wavelengths \citep[e.g.][]{Szkody1985,Mizusawa2010}.
-An orbital inclination of 25$\pm$9$^{\circ}$ is reported in \citet[][with reference to \citealp{Shafter1983}]{Ritter2003}.
+An orbital inclination of 25$\pm$9$^{\circ}$ was reported by \citet[][with reference to \citealp{Shafter1983}]{Ritter2003}.